 o Sponsor group volunteer opportunities.
 Student participation in extracurricular activities promotes a "sense of belonging" and feelings of community.
 Sign up online or visit the NYU Center for Student Activities, Leadership and Service on the 7th floor of the Kimmel Center for University Life to find out more information on getting involved in long-term service projects as well as one-day projects.

 o Use existing social media platforms to strengthen social connections.
 There is a multitude of ways and preferences by which students communicate and form social connections – some students prefer to speak up in a meeting or activity, while others might be more comfortable with online written exchanges.
 Social media can provide an opportunity for students to participate in dialogue that expands beyond an activity, event or program.
-Should your program or activity recommend or require the use of social media, remind students about cyberbullying, online stalking, and how to stay safe online.Address inappropriate content, and if necessary, report any threatening behavior to the Office of Community Standards and Compliance, Public Safety, or the Wellness Exchange.
+Should your program or activity recommend or require the use of social media, remind students about cyberbullying, online stalking, and how to stay safe online.Address inappropriate content, and if necessary, report any threatening behavior to the Office of Student Conduct and Community Standards, Public Safety, or the Wellness Exchange.

 • Host programs or provide resources that empower students to resolve conflicts or exit unhealthy relationships.
 Although conflict is inevitable, providing students with comprehensive resources to address disputes and other relationship problems can positively influence their ability to communicate and to deal with conflict effectively.24 Students who are prepared “to prevent, manage, or resolve interpersonal conflicts without harming themselves or others”25 will be able to successfully navigate the entire spectrum of interpersonal relationships.